creativetechnologylab/generative-ai-with-python/ollama.md

     print(f"Failed to get a response: {response.status_code}")
 ```

-Like before, we need to send along our `model` and our `prompt`.
-However, when using requests, we also need to pass along a `stream` value in the form of a bool.
-This determined if we get our response word-by-word or in one complete chunk.
-Depending on what you are trying to achieve, you may want to set stream mode to `True` as this can cause things to appear more fluid.
-However, a bit more coding is required to get this working.
-For the time being, I will keep it as `False`.

 Running the code may give you a result like the following:

 ![](images/ollama/requests-cats-dogs.gif)

 As we can see, there's been a bit of hallucination.
-This is likely because the system prompt informs the language model that its name is dolphin-phi.
-So that, plus my question about animals, made it act a bit weirdly.
+It makes a comparison to dolphins even though we never asked for this.
+This is likely because the system prompt (the very first prompt the language model receives, that gives it a kind of "identity") informs the language model that its name is dolphin-phi.
+So that, plus my question about animals, made it act a bit funny.
 This is often a tricky part of working with such models.
 If you wish to use LLMs in your project, be sure to put aside enough time to pick up on the "quirks" of the different language models, and potentially experiment with different language models to see which ones give you the best replies within a reasonable amount of time for your hardware.
-If you can identify a pattern/cause behind the hallucinations, then you are better able to take steps to manage them.
+If you can identify a kind of pattern/cause behind (some) hallucinations, then you are better able to take steps to manage them.

 ## Vision Language Models